West Elm

 The West Elm Penn Chair: Small-Scale Precision Done Right

 The Penn Chair is not trying to be the centerpiece of your living room.
 It is trying to be the right chair for a reading corner, an accent position next to a sofa, a bedroom sitting area, or a smaller space that needs a functional seating piece with a clean visual presence.
 At that task, it succeeds consistently and with more construction integrity than most West Elm upholstered pieces at comparable price points.
-The Penn earns a stronger recommendation than the brand's larger sofas in part because the tight-back construction eliminates the cushion maintenance problems that affect those pieces, and in part because the walnut legs and slim profile represent genuinely good design execution for the price.
+The Penn earns a stronger recommendation than the brand's larger sofas in part because the semi-attached cushion design with fiber-wrapped foam cores sidesteps the fill-compression problems that affect loose-cushion pieces, and the black metal legs and slim profile represent genuinely good design execution for the price.

 At $699 to $999 depending on fabric, the Penn is priced at the mid-range of the accent chair category.
 You can spend less on less, and you can spend more on genuinely better construction from makers like Joybird or Room and Board.
 But the Penn hits a price-to-quality ratio that justifies a strong recommendation with clear eyes about its category positioning.
 For buyers who need a design-forward accent chair and do not want to spend $1,200, the Penn is worth serious consideration.